Living With This Object

 -

-Original: The oak case, the six drawers, and the cast brass pulls appear original, with no evidence of replacement at the carved fronts, hardware, or paneled sides.
+Original: The oak case, the six carved serpentine drawer fronts, the paneled sides, and the cast brass pulls appear original, with no evidence of replacement at the fronts, hardware, or panels.

-Replaced: The stone top is a replacement.
-The original stone was missing when the chest was acquired, and a quartzite top was cut to the shape of the case in the recent restoration; it follows the curve of the case.
+Replaced: The stone top.
+The original stone was missing when the chest was acquired, and an Alexandrita quartzite top was cut to the shape of the case in the recent restoration; its scalloped edge follows the curve of the case.

-Repaired: The oak drawer linings carry old patched repairs, with small inset pieces let into the sides and bottoms where the timber was made good.
-These sit out of sight when the drawers are closed.
+Repaired: The oak drawer linings carry old patched repairs, small inset pieces let into the sides and bottoms where the timber was made good.
+These are earlier repairs, predating this restoration, and sit out of sight when the drawers are closed.

 Finish Work: The shellac finish was stripped and renewed by hand; the present surface is applied, not the original.